Length

 Patients are expected to:

-• Complete homework between sessions, which may include reading, reflection, trying new strategies, etc.
+- Complete homework between sessions, which includes reading, reflection, trying new strategies, etc.

 Benefits/Take-aways

-As a participant, you will learn that thoughts, beliefs, and behaviours are connected to your moods, physical experiences and events in your everyday life.
-You will learn to think about yourself and situations in more helpful ways, and to change your thinking patterns and behaviours that keep you stuck in distressing moods.
+Over the 8 weeks, you will learn to think about yourself and situations in more helpful ways, and to change your thinking patterns and behaviours that keep you stuck in distressing moods.
 Coping strategies will include mindfulness, breathing techniques, journaling, gratitude, affirmations, goal setting, action plans, and thought records.

 Participant Feedback